Office of the

 Under the amended laws, state, county and local law enforcement agencies in Illinois must also submit annual reports to the Attorney General’s Office regarding their compliance with the TRUST Act and the VOICES Act.

-The Attorney General’s Office has collected summary statistics for calendar year 2022 based on a preliminary analysis of the data provided by law enforcement agencies to date.
-The report includes a list of non-reporting law enforcement agencies for 2022 as of March 1, 2024:
+The Attorney General’s Office has generated summary statistics for calendar year 2024 based on an analysis of the data reported by law enforcement agencies in compliance with the IL Way Forward Act.
+The report includes a list of non-reporting law enforcement agencies for 2024 as of July 1, 2025:

-Law enforcement agencies must collect required information on a calendar year basis and submit it annually by March 1 of each year for information covering the preceding calendar year.
-For example, information regarding calendar year 2024 (January 1 through December 31) must be reported by March 1, 2025.
+Law enforcement agencies must collect required information on a full calendar year basis (Jan 1 – Dec 31) and submit it annually by March 1 of the following year.

-Law enforcement agencies should use the links below to download the updated guidance, instructions on reporting to the Attorney General’s office, and the template spreadsheet for submitting reports.
+Law enforcement agencies should use the links below to download the instructions on reporting to the Attorney General’s office and the template spreadsheet for submitting reports.

 Questions regarding the annual reporting requirements may be directed to LEA.Reports@ilag.gov by using the subject line: “Question About Reporting.”